tejaswigowda/book.programmingthecloud.com/src/fewtech/js/functions.md

 }
 ```

-This function returns the Farenheit value of inpit temperature in
+This function returns the Farenheit value of input temperature in
 Celcius.
-It can be invked as follows:
+It can be *invoked* as follows:

 ```js
 var c = 100;